ryanapierce/pair-trading-algorithm/VL_notes_09-19.md

 With hypothesis testing in statistics, there is always a chance that you will be wrong.
 How do we minimize the chance that our cointegration will be incorrect?
 Our first precaution is that we are only looking for pairs in the same industry.
 This is a "common sense" test based on economic fundamentals.
-In addition to this funamental analysis, we then use technical analysis in the form of the Augmented Dickey-Fuller (ADF) test and the Engle Granger test
+In addition to this funamental analysis, we then use technical analysis in the form of the Augmented Dickey-Fuller (ADF) test and the Engle-Granger (EG) test
-ADF test on ratio between 2 stocks
+First, use ADF test for stationary on both series.
+If they are both stationary, we can assume the linear combination is stationary, because a linear combination of two stationary series is always stationary.
+If not, we can use the ADF test for stationary and the EG test for stationary to check if the spread between the stocks is stationary.
 Again, there is always a chance that we are wrong, and we determine that two stocks are cointegrated when they are not in reality.
 There is also a chance that we correctly determine cointegration, but we get unlucky and the pair is no longer cointegrated 1 month from now.
 These are potential points of failure for our algorithm that could cause us to lose money, but as they say on Wall Street, there's no such thing as a "free lunch".

 Avoiding look-ahead bias: